AgniHombali/Network-Intrusion-Detection-using-Apriori-Algorithm/README.md

 **Key Steps and Components**

 1) Dataset Preparation: Wireshark is utilized to capture network traffic, creating a comprehensive dataset for analysis.
+There was a capturing of the network data from an attacker IP address to a target IP address.
+This network data includes the simulation of the ICMP flooding attack from the attacker IP address to the target IP address.

 2) Data Preprocessing: The captured data undergoes cleaning, handling missing values, and normalization to prepare it for Apriori algorithm implementation.